Resource Directory

 I specialize in all facets of preservation carpentry, including replicating historic millwork, window and door design, fabrication, and repair, complex structural timber frame repairs, making and using molding planes to replicate moldings, sharpening, shop machines, and hand tools use and care, etc. Project leadership, work leader, and overall project management, working directly with clients.

-Experience: Graduate of Belmont Technical College, internship at Lyndhurst National Trust Site, began National Park Service career at HPTC in 2006 as Exhibit Specialist Trainee (Carpentry Section), 2011 completed 12 week Furniture Making Intensive at North Bennett Street School, in 2012 accepted Exhibit Specialist Position at Delaware Water Gap NRA in 2012 and was lead preservation carpenter and work leader reignited their preservation program, in 2016 accepted staff Exhibit Specialist position at HPTC in the Wood-Crafting Section.
+Experience: Graduate of Belmont Technical College, internship at Lyndhurst National Trust Site, began National Park Service career at HPTC in 2006 as Exhibit Specialist Trainee (Carpentry Section), 2011 completed 12 week Furniture Making Intensive at North Bennett Street School, in 2012 accepted Exhibit Specialist Position at Delaware Water Gap NRA in 2012 and was lead preservation carpenter and work leader reignited their preservation program, in 2016 accepted staff Exhibit Specialist position at HPTC in the Wood-Crafting Section, and attended Beyond Hands-On Instructor Training (BHIT) in 2023.

 Frederick, MDUnited States